Relationship manager: Fostering strong client relationships

 Investment relationship managers

-Investment relationship managers cater to the needs of high-net-worth individuals or institutional clients.
-Their functions include:
+Finally, investment relationship managers serve high-net-worth or institutional clients.
+Their tasks include:

 - Providing personalized investment advice